Gusti4ka/The-Grammar-of-Luxury/README.md

 Encoder: `sentence-transformers/LaBSE`, downloaded on first run (~1.8 GB, cached thereafter).

-**Colab (GPU) — §7 fine-tune only**
+**Colab (GPU) — the §7 fine-tunes**

-The fine-tune was run on Google Colab's default runtime with an NVIDIA T4.
-Library versions there are managed by Google and are not pinned by this project; the notebook records the device it ran on in its first cell.
+Both were run on Google Colab's default runtime with an NVIDIA T4.
+Library versions there are managed by Google and are not pinned by this project; the sentiment notebook records the versions it ran under (torch 2.11.0+cu128, transformers 5.13.1) in its first cell.
 Unfreezing all 471M parameters of LaBSE requires a GPU, and nothing else in the project does.

 ---